godamartonaron/GODA_pyPPG/README.md

 mne == 1.2.0

-All the python requirements are installed when the toolbox is installed, no need for additional commands.
+All the python requirements are installed when the toolbox is installed, so there is no need for any additional commands.

 ## Documentation:
 https://pyppg.readthedocs.io/en/latest/

 ## The main components:
 1. **Software**
-    - An open-source algorithmic ***pyPPG*** toolbox, which implements the PPG peak and onsets detection algorithms and prefiltering routines.
+    - An open-source algorithmic ***pyPPG*** toolbox, which loads a PPG signal, preprocesses it, segments individual pulse waves, identifies fiducial points, and calculates a set of biomarkers.
 This can be used within your own data analysis code using the ***pyPPG*** API.
 2. **Databases**
     - The PPG signals are based on the ***PhysioNet Databases***.
 Available [here](https://physionet.org/about/database/) .
 3. **Configuration**